BnhbTk/struct-synth/README.md

 > Toufik Benouhiba, *A Multi-level Refinement Approach for Structural Synthesis of Optimal Probabilistic Models*.
 Fundamenta Informaticae, to appear (2021).

-It contains also some figures of the obtained models :
+It also contains some of the obtained models :
 - The **meta-models** folder includes the source code for the problems being addressed in the paper: these meta-models are written in the META-PRISM language, which defines the structural constraints of the desired models at different abstraction levels.

 - The folder **meta-props** contains the the meta-properties of the meta-models : a meta-property is either a formal property or a restriction on it at any level of abstraction.